aws/aws-codeguru-cli/README.md

 ExcludeById:
 - '4d2c43618a2dac129818bef77093730e84a4e139eef3f0166334657503ecd88d'

 # We can tell the CLI to exclude all recommendations below a certain severity.
-This can be useful in CICD integration.
+This can be useful in CI/CD integration.
 ExcludeBelowSeverity: 'HIGH'

 # We can exclude all recommendations that have a certain tag.
 Available Tags can be found here: